openvinotoolkit/openvino_notebooks/notebooks/206-vision-paddlegan-anime/README.md

 ![anime coco](https://user-images.githubusercontent.com/15709723/123559130-04550100-d74f-11eb-819c-a02284654428.jpg)

-This notebook demonstrates converting a [PaddlePaddle/PaddleGAN](https://github.com/PaddlePaddle/PaddleGAN) AnimeGAN model to OpenVINO's Intermediate Representation (IR) format, and shows inference results on the PaddleGAN and IR models.
+This notebook demonstrates converting a [PaddlePaddle/PaddleGAN](https://github.com/PaddlePaddle/PaddleGAN) AnimeGAN model to OpenVINO Intermediate Representation (OpenVINO IR) format, and shows inference results on the PaddleGAN and OpenVINO IR models.

 ## Notebook Contents

 This notebook uses the AnimeGAN model provided by [PaddlePaddle](https://www.paddlepaddle.org.cn/).
-For more details see [PaddleGAN's AnimeGAN documentation](https://github.com/PaddlePaddle/PaddleGAN/blob/develop/docs/en_US/tutorials/animegan.md)
+For more details, see the [PaddleGAN's AnimeGAN documentation](https://github.com/PaddlePaddle/PaddleGAN/blob/develop/docs/en_US/tutorials/animegan.md)

 ## Installation Instructions

-If you have not done so already, please follow the [Installation Guide](../../README.md) to install all required dependencies.
+If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).